Programs Requiring Prior University Study

 The application process and admissions process are the same for all categories of applicants.

-Admission requirements: Prior to June preceding registration, applicants must have completed a minimum of 3 years of full-time undergraduate studies at a recognized university in a program leading to a bachelor's degree, including the following prerequisites: 2 courses in humanities/social sciences, 2 courses in biology or zoology, and 4 courses in general chemistry, organic chemistry and biochemistry.
+Admission requirements: Prior to June, preceding registration, applicants must have completed a minimum of 3 years of full-time undergraduate studies at a recognized university in a program leading to a bachelor's degree, including the following prerequisites: 2 courses in humanities/social sciences, 2 courses in biology, and 1 course in each of the following: general chemistry, organic chemistry, biochemistry, and statistics.

 Medicine